SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Rainbow watched Pinkie use the measuring spoons and followed her example.

-"Now you add sugar, I'm going to add the sugar in a different bowl later" Pinkie said, swapping the baking powder with sugar, "one tablespoon."
+"Now you add sugar, I'm going to add the sugar in a different bowl later" Pinkie said, swapping the baking powder with sugar.
+"One tablespoon."

-Rainbow added the sugar, "okay."
+Rainbow added the sugar.
+"Okay."

-Pinkie encouraged her, "you're doing great," then she said, "salt next, one fourth a teaspoon for you, one half for me," before swapping the sugar for salt in front of them.
+Pinkie encouraged her, "You're doing great," then she said, "Salt next, one fourth a teaspoon for you, one half for me," before swapping the sugar for salt in front of them.

-They both added the correct amount to their mixing bowls, before Pinkie said, "that was your last dry ingredient, I still need to add cornstarch, three tablespoons."
+They both added the correct amount to their mixing bowls, before Pinkie said, "That was your last dry ingredient, I still need to add cornstarch, three tablespoons."

-Pinkie added the cornstarch before saying, "now we need to sift the dry ingredients."
+Pinkie added the cornstarch before she said, "Now we need to sift the dry ingredients."

 They both picked up their whisk, Rainbow following Pinkie's lead as she started to sift the ingredients together.

-Once each bowl was sufficiently mixed, Pinkie said, "that's good."
+Once each bowl was sufficiently mixed, Pinkie said, "That's good."

 "What's next?"
 Rainbow asked.